ymotoba/PagerSlidingTabStrip/README.md

 ###That's all you need to do, but if you want to use your own tabs, then....

-4. If your adapter implements the interface `CustomTabProvider` you can paste your custom tab view/s.
+4.If your adapter implements the interface `CustomTabProvider` you can paste your custom tab view/s.

      - In case the the view returned contains the id `R.id.psts_tab_title`, this view should be a `TextView`  and will be used to placed the title and set the view state (pressed/selected/default).